sleak-lbl/weekly-emails/items/supercheck.md

-### Deadline Extended: Second International Symposium on Checkpointing for Supercomputing
+### Second International Symposium on Checkpointing for Supercomputing Submissions Due Today!

 You are invited to participate in the Second International Symposium on Checkpointing for Supercomputing (SuperCheck-SC21), which will be held on